TheSethRose/X-Pilot/docs/tweepy-v2-working-with-users.md

 ## Working with User Fields

-The Twitter API v2 allows you to request specific fields for user data.
+The 𝕏 API v2 allows you to request specific fields for user data.
 Here's a list of the most useful fields:

 ```python
 import tweepy